BlessOnyi/hng12-stage1/README.md

 ## Description

-TThis is a RESTful API developed as part of the HNG12 internship Stage 1 task.
+This is a RESTful API developed as part of the HNG12 internship Stage 1 task.
 The API provides an endpoint that classifies a given number based on its mathematical properties and returns a fun fact about it.
 The API is built with FastAPI for optimal performance and includes proper CORS handling for cross-origin requests.

-Key Features:
+## Key Features:
-Classifies numbers as prime, perfect, armstrong, even, or odd Computes the digit sum of the given number
+- Classifies numbers as prime, perfect, armstrong, even, or odd
+- Computes the digit sum of the given number
-Fetches a fun fact about the number from the Numbers API Handles input validation and provides proper error responses CORS support for cross-origin requests
+- Fetches a fun fact about the number from the Numbers API
+- Handles input validation and provides proper error responses
+- CORS support for cross-origin requests
-Fast response time (< 500ms)
+- Fast response time (< 500ms)
-Returns responses in JSON format
+- Returns responses in JSON format

 ## Technologies Used